 A – Referrers, lawyers, court staff and families need to be aware that there are 3 different types of Children’s Contact Service in Australia.
 They are:

 2) Full Fee Paying CCSs are mostly operated by established non-government organisations that also provide a range of other human services.
-They may also operate a government funded service and offer a full fee paying option if the funded service is experiencing waiting times – these services will use the same facilities and staff as the government funded service during different hours.
+They may also operate a government funded service and offer a full fee paying option if the funded service is experiencing waiting times – these services often use the same facilities and staff as the government funded service during different hours.
 They are subject to no government oversight and there is no complaints process required of these services.
-Full Fee Paying CCSs are not eligible to become ACCSA members.

-ACCSA advocates for a national accreditation system that requires all CCSs meet the requirements of funded services – i.e. adherence to both administrative guidelines and the national practice framework.
-This would also enable all services to be eligible for ACCSA membership.
+ACCSA advocates for a national accreditation system that requires all CCSs meet baseline standards – i.e. adherence to both administrative guidelines and the national practice framework.

 Q – How long does it take to start using a CCS after first contacting them?

 A – There is no set answer for this.
 Many CCSs have waiting lists so it is important to phone them at the earliest possible opportunity.
 Some services have no waiting lists.
 It is often more likely that there is a waiting list for supervised visits but not for facilitated changeovers.